handbob/pyinvestcalc/README.md

 # pyinvestcalc

 `pyinvestcalc` is a Python-based automation testing suite leveraging Playwright.
-It automates validation for an inflation calculator, ensuring accurate user interaction handling and robust performance.
+It automates validation for an inflation calculator.

 ## Table of Contents